 - Startup communication costs

-For more details about VoIP cost savings, see our post on the Advantages of VoIP.
+For more details about VoIP cost savings, see our post on the Advantages and Disadvantages of VoIP.

 Scalability and Flexibility